Shopping for tambourines, but not quite sure what you’re looking for?

 Her worked reached peak fame with the publishing of her book When the Drummers Were Women in 1997.

-- The Lotus tambourine – with a 10″ diameter, it is slightly larger and has the “standard” tambourine size
+- The Lotus (Amazon) – with a 10″ diameter (the “standard” tambourine size)